 Borderline Personality Disorder (BPD)

-Borderline Personality Disorder (BPD) is a serious mental health condition associated with difficulties in managing emotions.
-Borderline personality disorder is a mental health condition known as personality disorders.
+Borderline Personality Disorder (BPD) is a mental health condition known as personality disorders.
 Those living with BPD can experience identity issues, self-harm (cutting), fear of abandonment, impulsivity and feelings of emptiness.
-Rapid changes in mood can occur that can last from a few hours to a few days.

 People living with BPD experience a degree of emotional turmoil and instability that is ongoing and interferes with daily living.
 BPD can often be mistaken for mood and/or identity disorder.